The review of the Zojirushi Virtuoso BB-PAC20 bread machine at:

 The pan coating releases the loaf easily at the end of the bake cycle; the paddles stay on the shafts in the pan.

 The manual recommends wet ingredients be loaded first.
-This machine uses the usual way of keeping yeast away from the water in a machine which takes dry ingredients last (at the top of the pan): the user puts yeast in last, after the flour.
+This machine uses the usual way of keeping yeast away from the water: the user puts yeast in last, after the flour.

 There are bake and dough “courses” (programs).
 A dough program has three processes or phases; a bake program has the fourth one: